Keyfactor/azurekeyvault-orchestrator/readme_source.md

 - For User assigned managed identity:
   - `Client Machine` should be set to the GUID of the tenant ID of the instance of Azure Keyvault.
-  - `User` should be set to the managed user ID.
+  - `User` should be set to the Client ID of the managed identity.
   - `Password` should be set to the value **"managed"**.

 - For Service principal authentication: